To progress as an author requires hard work and diligent focus

 - Read Broadly: Reading informs our writing.
 We see what other authors do.
 We learn what we like and don’t like.
 We need to read in our genre and outside it.
 Read for fun, and read to learn.

 - Watch Movies: Cinema informs my writing almost as much as reading.
 Movies reveal insight about plot development, effective openings, memorable endings, character development, effective dialogue, and more.

 - Attend Conferences: Writers often complain about the cost of conferences: registration, airfare, hotel, and incidentals.
 I get that but tap into local conferences to eliminate the travel and lodging expenses.
 Some events are even free.

 - Participate in Groups: Join a critique group, support group, accountability group, or some collection of other writers who have a shared goal of improvement.

 - Pay for Help: If you need help, don’t be afraid to pay for it.
 This may be for edits, critiques, story development, or any other area where you struggle.
 What if you can’t afford it?
-Find a way.
+Find an away.
 Be creative.
 Swap services.
 One enterprising writer “paid” her editor by cleaning her house.

 - Work in the Industry: If you have the opportunity to find employment that intersects with writing or publishing in any way, grab it.
-This may be part time or full time; it may pay well or little (and some gigs are volunteer).
+This may be part-time or full time; it may pay well or little (and some gigs are a volunteer).
 But the key is to put yourself in a position to interact with other writers.
-You will learn from your environment; by osmosis you will grow.
+You will learn from your environment; by osmosis, you will grow.